jueyang/call-me-maybe/README.md

 Now, to post your question, click on the `Issues` on the right,  then click `New issue` to open one.

-Feel free to AMA (Ask me anything.)
+Feel free to AMA (Ask me anything.
+If you don't know what I'm talking about, check out [Nick's example](https://www.reddit.com/r/IAmA/comments/2oxk19/nick_offerman_chanticleer_ready_for_another_ama).)
 Some sample questions to get you started:

 - I have project X. I want add this feature.
 How can I do it?
 - I just interviewed 10 people.
 So excited to put it together!
 But I don't know what to use and I don't have much time before the deadline.
 What do I do now?